tnbezue/fraction/README.md

 ## Performance

 For each language, a fraction performance program is provided.
 It creates two frequency charts that evaluate the floating point to fraction routine.
-Tne first chart is for time (in hundreds of nanoseconds) and the second is for the number of iterations.
+Tne first chart is for time (in 10s of nanoseconds) and the second is for the number of iterations taken to convert a floating point number to a fraction.

 Statistics can be gathered using a single denominator(N).
 Tests will be run from 1/N to (N-1)/N.
-Statistics can also be gathered using various random denominators.
-For each random denominator, tests will be run from 1/N to (N-1)/N.  Use the "--help" option to get syntax.
+Statistics can also be gathered using various random floating point numbers.

 If it is desired to compare the algorithms, in the C and C++ versions, defining FRACTION_ORIGINAL_ALGORITHM will compile using the original algorithm.
 For example, in C++, use: